-‘Sisterhood of the Traveling Pants’ Is Getting A Musical Makeover
+‘Sisterhood Of The Traveling Pants’ Is Getting A Musical Makeover

 Both movies were based on Ann Brashares’ best-selling novels and grossed a combined $83 million worldwide.

-Variety is also reporting the deal was negotiated on behalf of Alcon Entertainment by Jeannette Hill, Alcon’s EVP of Business and Legal Affairs; Daniel M. Wassser of Franklin, Weinrib, Rudell & Vassallo, P.C. negotiated on behalf of Blue Spruce Productions and Matthew Bloomgarden on behalf of Alloy Entertainment.
+Variety is also reporting the deal was negotiated on behalf of Alcon Entertainment by Jeannette Hill, Alcon’s EVP of Business and Legal Affairs; Daniel M. Wassser of Franklin, Weinrib, Rudell & Vassallo, P.C. negotiated on behalf of Blue Spruce Productions; and Matthew Bloomgarden on behalf of Alloy Entertainment.